lightbulb_outline This question type can be used in a digital test only.

 - the question is answered incorrectly

-Or You can manually set the maximum number of points. - Click the more_vert-icon for more grading options.
+You can also Click the more_vert-icon for more grading options.

 Options for grading